balaji-techascend/career-roadmap/4-positioning.md

 ---

-## 6. Distillation → `roadmap.md`
+## Distillation → roadmap.md (Required)

-After completing this file, update `roadmap.md` with the following:
+After completing this file, update these sections in `roadmap.md`:

-### Current Focus (Now)
+### → Positioning (How I Am Being Reinforced)
+- Copy your **Positioning Statement**
+- Copy the **3–5 outcomes** you want to be known for

+### → What I’m Intentionally Not Doing
-- One sentence describing the positioning you are actively reinforcing
+- Copy one visibility behavior you are explicitly avoiding

-### Active Bets
+### → Active Bets (if applicable)
+If your positioning depends on an uncertain outcome:
-- One positioning-related bet, including:
+- Add **one positioning-related bet**
-  - Why this positioning matters now
+- Include:
-  - What proof would confirm it is working
+  - What proof would confirm it
   - What signal would invalidate it

-### What I’m Intentionally Not Doing
-- One visibility behavior you are explicitly avoiding

-This ensures positioning is **managed**, not accidental.
+Rules:
+- Positioning in the roadmap should fit on one screen
+- If it requires explanation, it is not ready

 ---